 Accredited Visitor Information Centres (AVICs) are recognisable by their branding with the accredited logo.

 Only AVICs are able to display the exclusive ‘i’ sign, which serves to guarantee quality service and reliable information.
-Extensive marketing and promotion of the branding ensures visitors to New South Wales recognise AVICs and the values they represent.
+Extensive marketing and promotion of the branding ensures visitors to New South Wales (NSW) recognise AVICs and the values they represent.

 Accreditation is a process designed to establish and continually improve industry standards for conducting a tourism business.
 It aims to assist every AVIC to improve the way it operates to meet the increasing demands of domestic and international consumers and stakeholders.